kitsudaiki/libKitsunemimiSakuraNetwork/README.md

 ## Description

-This is a small library for network connections.
-It provides servers and clients for unix-domain-sockets, tcp-sockets and ssl encrypted tcp-sockets.
+This library provides a simple session-layer-protocol, which I created for data-transfers in my projects.

 ## Common Information aboud my projects